-In the six months since then, litigation has been conducted almost exclusively remotely.
-Our experience is that although the High Court moved onto video-conferencing quickly, the County Court has faced technological problems and a greater percentage of hearings are heard via teleconference or simply adjourned.
+In the seven months since then, civil litigation has been conducted almost exclusively remotely.
+Our experience is that although the High Court moved onto video-conferencing quickly, the County Court has faced technological problems and a greater percentage of hearings are heard via teleconference.
 Temporary practice directions and emergency regulations have changed the court's approach on extensions of time (see questions 6 and 7 below), relief from sanctions (question 9), and enforcement (question 15).
 Some of these temporary changes have been extended: it remains to be seen for how long.
 No specific guidance has been given on the practicalities of remote evidence (questions 16 and 17), perhaps on the understanding that the CPR was already flexible enough to cope with the move.
-There are signs that parties are returning to in-person hearings in the High Court for non-essential matters (question 2) but there is no clarity about how widespread this is, or what will happen to the tens of thousands of adjourned hearings (question 5).
+Until recently there were signs that parties are returning to in-person hearings in the High Court for non-essential matters (question 2) but there is no clarity about how widespread this is, or what will happen to the tens of thousands of adjourned hearings (question 5).
 MOJ civil statistics show the 'workload' (including possession claims) falling from a baseline of 38,521 claims per week to as few as 8,991 claims in the week ending 21 June 2020.
 In that week, only 7,933 claims were listed compared to a weekly baseline of 14,815 hearings.
-The statistics for the most recent week (ending 26 July
+The statistics for the most recent week

-2020) show that only 187 hearings were adjourned due to the pandemic, but they also state that just 7,453 hearings were listed.
-This suggests a significant number of claims and hearings are being delayed and will, presumably, be returning to the courts in the coming months.
+(ending 20 September 2020) show that only 92 hearings were adjourned due to the pandemic, but they also state that just 8,812 hearings were listed.
+This suggests a significant number of claims are being delayed and will, presumably, be returning to the courts in the coming months.

-On 19 July 2020, the Lord Chancellor announced the locations of 10 "Nightingale courts", intended to tackle the impact of the pandemic on the justice system.
+There are presently 13 "Nightingale courts", intended to tackle the impact of the pandemic on the justice system.
 These courts are now operational.

-At the same time, the Cabinet Office has issued guidance encouraging "responsible contractual behaviour" and promoting the use of ADR.
-Mediation (questions $\underline{19}$ to $\underline{22}$), early neutral evaluation (question $\underline{23}$), arbitration (questions $\underline{24}$ to $\underline{27}$) and adjudication (question $\underline{28}$) have also had to adapt to avoid face-to-face contact.
-This chapter sets out the primary considerations for preparing for ADR remotely, bringing together advice from ADR institutions and our own personal experience from the past few months.
+On 7 May 2020, the Cabinet Office has issued guidance encouraging "responsible contractual behaviour" and promoting the use of ADR.
+Mediation (questions 19 to 22), early neutral evaluation (question 23), arbitration (questions 24 to 27) and adjudication (question 28) have also had to adapt to avoid face-to-face contact.
+This chapter sets out the primary considerations for preparing for ADR remotely, bringing together advice from ADR institutions and our own personal experience.